 The King Shepherd is a hard working, loyal companion dog.
 Confident and strong, their huge size would be a pretty big deterrent for any would-be predator.
 King Shepherds are protective of their families, but they’re not aggressive dogs.

 The King Shepherd is a combination of several possible breeds but must include the German Shepherd.
-Most often, they are blended with the Alaskan Malamute and/or Great Pyrenees, and some older lines trace back to the Akita.
+Most often, they are blended with the Alaskan Malamute and/or Shiloh Shepherd* *Some lines of the King Shepherd have incorporated Great Pyrenees, while some older lines trace back to the Akita.
 Even though they might have an intimidating size, they’re affectionate and loving.

 King Shepherds are versatile.
 This highly intelligent dog can do a variety of jobs from sheep herding to child companion, police dog, rescue work, or guide dog.
 They get along great with other dogs, but early socialization is an important factor for raising a friendly sociable pup.